Andromeda (TV series): Slipstream

 Slipstream is the primary mode of travel for ships in the Andromeda universe, and the only known method of traveling faster than the speed of light.
 The Vedran discovery of the slipstream was instrumental in the formation of their interstellar empire, which became the precursor of the Systems Commonwealth.

-Slipstream cannot be navigated by AIs (they have a 50% chance of choosing the correct path).
+Slipstream cannot be navigated by AIs (they only have a 50% chance of choosing the correct path).
 Only organic pilots can "sense" a way to their destination (they have a 99% chance of choosing the correct path), and although AIs are fitted on all large ships, they always require an organic pilot for interstellar travel.
-It is thought to be the process of choosing a path that makes the chosen path the correct one.
+It is implied that the process of choosing a path is what makes it the correct one.

 A function of slipstream is that apparent objective velocities are extremely variable, as it enables travel across millions of light years seemingly as swiftly as traveling between neighboring stars only tens of light years apart.
-Further, slipstream is a non-linear method of travel; the best and swiftest way to get from Point A to Point B (though they might be in the same galaxy) may very well involve hopping to another galaxy entirely.
-Also, the more frequently used routes are often easier, faster and more predictable.
+Further, slipstream is a non-linear method of travel; the fastest or safest way to slipstream between two points, though they might be in the same galaxy, may involve slipstreaming to another galaxy entirely.
+The more frequently used routes are often easier, faster and more predictable.
+Locations relatively nearby in ordinary space may be difficult or impossible to access via slipstream.